Public Courtesy Phone (in foyer): 631-385-1079

 Staff members’ individual contact information is included with their information below:

-Rev. Jude Geiger currently serves as the Minister of Lifespan Religious Education at the First Unitarian Congregational Society of Brooklyn.
-He has a Masters in Urban Planning from NYU Wagner focusing on Community Development, and an M.Div. from Union Theological Seminary with a speciality in Christian Social Ethics.
-Jude has worked as a consultant for non-profits advocating for Affordable Housing and for the NYC Mayor’s Office working in Health Insurance Outreach for low and middle-income New Yorkers.
-Prior to his graduate education, he worked in information technology as a supervisor, database administrator and project manager.
-In addition to his ministry with Brooklyn, Jude served as the Summer Minister for the UU congregations in Summit and Morristown, NJ as well as the Ministerial Intern at Shelter Rock.
+Rev. Jude Geiger serves the UU Fellowship of Huntington, NY as their Minister.
+Previously, he served the First UU Congregation in Brooklyn, NY.
+He has a Masters in Urban Planning from NYU Wagner, and a Masters in Divinity from Union Theological Seminary in NYC.
+Rev. Jude has worked as a consultant for non-profits advocating for Affordable Housing and for the NYC Mayor’s Office working in Health Insurance Outreach for low and middle-income New Yorkers.
+Prior to his graduate education, he worked five years in information technology as a supervisor, database administrator and project manager.
+Currently he serves on the UUA’s Council of Church Staff Finances; on the Guiding Team for Meadville Lombard Seminary’s Fahs Collaborative; and the Board of Trustees for the UU Metro NY District.

 Active in denominational leadership, Jude is immersed in youth and young adult ministry at the district, regional and continental levels.
 He also leads weekend and week long workshops in Youth Ministry, UU Heritage, UU Identity, and Small Group Ministry.
 He currently serves on the UUA’s Council of Church Staff Finances.